Performance of Empirical Risk Minimization For Principal Component Regression: Notation, Preliminaries and Assumptions

-Parts $(i)$ of Lemma \ref{lem:pcr} states that $\bm X_t$ can decomposed into a linear combination of the matrix of coefficients $\mathbf B$ with the random vector $\bm P_t$ plus the residual random vector $\bm u_t$, where $\bm P_t$ and $\bm u_t$ are orthogonal.
+Part $(i)$ of the lemma states that $\bm X_t$ can be decomposed into two parts: a common component consisting of the product of the matrix of coefficients $\mathbf B$ with the random vector $\bm P_t$, and the residual random vector $\bm u_t$, where $\bm P_t$ and $\bm u_t$ are orthogonal.
 We call $\bm P_t$ the population principal components and $\bm u_t$ the idiosyncratic component.
-Part $(ii)$ implies that the best linear predictor for $Y_t$ can be alternatively represented as a function of the population principal components $\bm P_t$ and the idiosyncratic component $\bm u_t$ with the coefficient vectors $\bm \vartheta^*$ and $\bm \gamma^*$.
+Part $(ii)$ implies that the best linear predictor for $Y_t$ can alternatively be represented as a function of the population principal components $\bm P_t$ and the idiosyncratic component $\bm u_t$ with the coefficient vectors $\bm \vartheta^*$ and $\bm \gamma^*$.
 Note that since $\bm P_t$ and $\bm u_t$ are orthogonal, $\bm \vartheta^*$ may be interpreted as the best linear predictor based on the population principal components $\bm P_t$.
-We remark that, clearly, in the definitions of $\bm u_t$ and $\bm \gamma^*$ the matrix $\bm V_R (\bm V_R' \bm V_R)^{-1} \bm V_R'$ may be simplified to $\bm V_R \bm V_R'$ but we prefer to express it in this way to emphasize that this is a projection matrix.
-Last note that the decomposition established in part $(ii)$ holds for any vector in $\mathbb R^p$ but for our purposes it suffices to focus on the vector of coefficients of the best linear predictor.
-Also notice that the vector of coefficients of the best linear predictor may not be unique, but this raises no issues in our setup.
+We remark that, clearly, the matrix $\bm V_R (\bm V_R' \bm V_R)^{-1} \bm V_R'$ may be simplified to $\bm V_R \bm V_R'$ in the definitions of $\bm u_t$ and $\bm \gamma^*$, but we prefer the former as it emphasizes that this is a projection matrix.
+Moreover, note that the decomposition established in part $(ii)$ holds for any vector in $\mathbb R^p$, but for our purposes it suffices to focus on a vector of coefficients associated with the best linear predictor of $Y_t$ based on $\bm X_t$.
+Part $(iii)$ implies that, despite the fact that the vector of coefficients of the best linear predictor is not unique in general, $\bm \vartheta^*$ is unique when $\lambda_K > 0$, and $\bm u_t' \bm \gamma^*$ is unique almost surely.

-We lay out the assumptions of our analysis.
-We say that the $d$-dimensional random vector $\bm U$ is sub-Gaussian with parameters $C_m > 0$ if, for any $\varepsilon>0$, it holds that
+We now lay out the assumptions of our analysis.
+We say that the $d$-dimensional random vector $\bm U$ is sub-Gaussian with parameter $C_U > 0$ if, for any $\varepsilon>0$ and some constant $C_0 > 0$, it holds that

-For a univariate random variable $U$ this is equivalent to \( \mathbb P( | U | > \varepsilon ) \leq \exp( -C_m \varepsilon^{2} ) \).
+For a univariate random variable $U$ this is equivalent to $\mathbb P(|U| > \varepsilon) \le C_0 \exp( -C_U \varepsilon^2 )$.